Aids in the biochemical diagnosis of Krabbe disease and saposin A cofactor deficiency

 An interpretive report will be provided.

-Psychosine levels may be normal in patients who are not yet symptomatic or have later onset Krabbe disease or saposin A cofactor deficiency.
+Normal psychosine levels may be seen in patients (from childhood to adulthood) who are not yet symptomatic or have later onset Krabbe disease or saposin A cofactor deficiency.

 Receiver operating characteristic curve analysis of 220 controls and 6 patients affected with Krabbe disease yielded an area under the curve of 1.0, permitting the selection of a cutoff value yielding a positive predictive value and negative predictive value of 1.0.

-3. Enns GM, Steiner RD, Cowan TM: Lysosomal disorders.
+5. Enns GM, Steiner RD, Cowan TM.
+Lysosomal disorders.
 In: Sarafoglou K, Hoffman G, Roth KS, eds.
 Pediatric Endocrinology and Inborn Errors of Metabolism.
 McGraw-Hill Medical; 2009:744

 Monday through Sunday